 - Then-Gov. George Pataki in landmark litigation between the governor and legislature over their respective constitutional roles in the budget process.

-- The New York County District Attorney’s Office, for which James argued and supervised appeals before state and federal appellate courts as Deputy Chief Counsel of the Appeals Bureau.
+- The New York County District Attorney’s Office, for which he argued and supervised appeals before state and federal appellate courts as Deputy Chief Counsel of the Appeals Bureau.

 News and Writings

 - Holwell Shuster & Goldberg Secures Major Victory for Former Governor Cuomo in Constitutional Challenge09.13.2023